avoorhis/vamps-node.js/README.md

 Start the server:
   * npm start
+  * If you've installed the schema with data (db_schema_w_test_data.sql), you can log in with the guest account (username:'guest'; password:'guest'), otherwise you should register a new account.

 Optional: Install nodemon to keep from restarting server (after coding changes)
   * sudo npm install nodemon -g